Cutting Speeds

 Check the electrical share of a quote or equipment case.

-Create a first-pass setup sheet before shop validation.
+Create a first-pass setup sheet before locking shop-specific settings.

 Keep allowance and nest spacing assumptions consistent.